JoostGevaert/IFC5-development/course/README.md

 # Structure

 ## Can you find the parent of the Windows?

+> What is the 'name' (identifier) of the 'parent' ('host') of 'Window' and 'Window_001'?
+Post the 'name' below.
+>
+> Bonus: what other children does this parent have?

 The parent of `'Window'` and `'Window_001'` is the class defined on lines 132 - 177 of `hello-wall.ifcx`: